WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 1. Advantages and Disadvantages of React

 - Advantages of React include its ability to handle complex user interfaces, its flexibility and reusability of components, and its performance optimization through the use of Virtual DOM.
 Disadvantages include a steep learning curve for beginners and the need for external libraries or tools to complete a full-featured application.

+## 2. What does DOM stand for ?

+- DOM stands for Document Object Model.

+## 3. What is Virtual DOM?

+- Virtual DOM is a lightweight in-memory representation of the actual DOM.
+It is used to improve the performance of updates and changes to the actual DOM by reducing the number of expensive DOM manipulations.

+## 4. How does Virtual DOM works ?

+- Virtual DOM works by comparing the current Virtual DOM tree with a new Virtual DOM tree, and then applying the minimal set of changes to the actual DOM.
+This allows React to efficiently update the user interface without causing unneccessary re-renders or layout changes.